SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Experiments and Results

-\paragraph{Workload overfitting and semantic drift.} Another LM pattern is to bake benchmark properties into patches, producing impressive but brittle wins.
-This sometimes crosses into correctness drift---e.g., returning the original DataFrame from \texttt{groupby.apply} or monkey-patching \texttt{np.arange}.
+\paragraph{Workload overfitting and semantic drift.} A second pattern is \emph{workload overfitting}: LM patches hard-code properties of the specific evaluation workload (e.g., expected array shapes, dtypes, or index structures), achieving large speedups on that workload that would not survive minor input variations.
+At its worst, this crosses into outright correctness violations.
+For example, we observed agents return the input DataFrame unchanged from \texttt{groupby.apply}, or monkey-patch \texttt{np.arange} at the module level: changes that pass the timing workload but break unrelated callers.
 Experts instead target generalizable structure (i.e. multi-index skipping, per-dimensional slice reuse) while preserving functional behavior.
-With an preliminary version of our evaluation harness, some agents exploited function stackframe info to detect when code is being run in our evaluation environment: we consequently added robust checks for this in the harness (see Appendix \ref{appendix:model_stackframe_hacking}).
+During evaluation harness development, some agents exploited stackframe introspection to detect when code is being run in our evaluation environment or would try to cache computations across timing runs: we consequently added robust checks for this in the harness (see Appendix \ref{appendix:model_stackframe_hacking} and \ref{appendix:model_run_to_run-caching_hacking}).

 \paragraph{Maintainability of generated edits.} LM edits are frequently invasive---global monkey-patching, module-level mutable caches, or fast paths tied to dynamic object attributes (an example shown in Fig. \ref{fig:diff_compare_good}).
 Expert patches are localized and composable---adding a function call with precomputed constants, a Cython helper mirroring existing logic, or reusing shallow copies of constructor arguments.
 Expert edits have a lower blast radius of code edits and are more maintainable long term.